cuba-platform/grapesjs-addon/README.md

 # 1.Overview <a name="overview"></a>

-The component provides using GrapesJS HTML editor in your CUBA application.
-It is built on [GrapesJs](https://grapesjs.com/) javascript library with `webpage` preset.
+The add-on provides a visual HTML editor based on a [GrapesJs](https://grapesjs.com/) JavaScript library with the extensive set of HTML elements.
+It allows building HTML templates without any knowledge of coding.
+All you need is to drag an element into the canvas.
+The wide range of options enables independent styling of any element inside the canvas.

+Key features:
+- Wide variety of built-in HTML elements.
+- Viewing representation for different devices.
+- Using CSS properties.
+- Downloading/uploading HTML code.

 ![html-editor](img/editor.gif)